dtokarzewski/InPost/README.md

 ## TODO
 - Add pull to refresh
 - Refactor activity and fragment to run ShipmentListScreen
-- Add repo implementation and DI setup for it in :data module
 - Add WorkManager for cyclical data refreshing in :data module
 - Add LocalDataSource with Room in :data:database module.
 Implement proper items sorting in query
-- Move network code to RemoteDataSource in :data:network module
 - Add screenshot tests
 - Update README with screenshots, project description and architecture decisions explanation (i.ex. why dummy UseCases)
 - Add polish translations to shipmentlist module